mildred/force-bind-seccomp/README.md

 Known bugs
 ----------

-- ptrace can mess up and can make syscalls return -ENOSYS (no implemented)
-- if the process close a systemd activated socket and opens a new socket on the same file descriptor number that is not catched by force-bind, then the subsequent listen() calls will be skipped
+- When the file descriptors are not passed by systemd (the service is started while the socket was not active for example), force-bind should let the process bind() and listen() normally
 - security issue: the target process could bypass the force-bind policy using a race condition when replacing the network address.
 If timed correctly, it can bind an otherwise forbidden address.
 Can be solved with pidfd_getfd.
-- When the file descriptors are not passed by systemd (the service is started while the socket was not active for example), force-bind should let the process bind() and listen() normally
+- when using `-L` flag and if the process close a systemd activated socket and opens a new socket on the same file descriptor number that is not catched by force-bind, then the subsequent listen() calls will be skipped
+- ptrace can mess up and can make syscalls return -ENOSYS (no implemented).
+  Workaround is not to use `-p` flag and rely on seccomp user notif instead.

 TODO: